kokkos/kokkos-fft/docs/developer/CI.rst

    .. code-block:: CMake

-     # SPDX-FileCopyrightText: (C) The kokkos-fft development team, see COPYRIGHT.md files
+     # SPDX-FileCopyrightText: (C) The Kokkos-FFT development team, see COPYRIGHT.md files
      #
      # SPDX-License-Identifier: MIT OR Apache-2.0 WITH LLVM-exception